Gansito144/CSM/subjects/Pattern-Recognition/Projects/md-student/R-student.md

 #### 2.3.- First conclusions
-We reached **77%** of correctness from our initial model, but of course from the tree diagram we can suspect a case of overfitting here, so lets start  a bit of overfiting
+We reached **77%** of correctness from our initial model, but of course from the tree diagram we can suspect a case of overfitting here, so let's start a more exhaustive analysis.

 ### 3.- Analysis step by step